hantsy/spring-reactive-sample/README.md

 ```

 1. `@Document` declares it as a MongoDB document.
-2. `@Id` indicates it is the id of `Post` document.
+2. `@Id` indicates it is the identifier field of `Post` document.

-Delcares `PostRepository` interface to extend Sprign Data MongoDB specific `ReactiveMongoRepository`.
+Delcares a `PostRepository` interface to extend Sprign Data MongoDB specific `ReactiveMongoRepository`.

 ```java
 interface PostRepository extends ReactiveMongoRepository<Post, String> {